 Why are some transaction rows missing an IMEI?

-What is the Affected Devices column?
+What is the Affected SIMs column?

-What is the Affected Devices column?
+What is the Affected SIMs column?

 Why are my transactions negative?